Chapter-2: Containers in Bootstrap

 Advanced Tip: Responsive Gutters

-By default, containers have horizontal padding.
-If you ever find your content is touching the very edge of the screen and it looks “unprofessional,” it’s usually because you accidentally removed the container or used a
+Containers come with default horizontal padding.
+If you notice your content is sitting right on the edge of the screen and it looks “shabby,” then you‘ve most likely removed the container accidentally or used a row without a container wrapper.

 Check out our resources!